 Some of these particulates are linked to asthma, cardiovascular problems and cancer.
 The particles that people breathe in are a mix of metals and chemicals.
 People living near refineries are exposed to more nickel and vanadium, while those living near coal-fired power plants breathe in particles with higher sulfate content.
 Neighborhoods near busy roads have more nitrates from vehicle exhaust.

 People with less than a high-school education, unemployed or living in poverty had more exposure to silicon and zinc.
 Regulatory agencies may want to assess how they can encourage emissions reductions from sources that are having localized impacts.

-The health effects of fine particle pollution are well-documented in scientific literatures.
-Studies have shown that on days where fine particle concentrations increase, more people will die from heart attacks and respiratory problems.
+The health effects of fine particle pollution are well-documented in scientific literature.
+Studies have shown that on days when fine particle concentrations increase, more people will die from heart attacks and respiratory problems.

 Sulfate can trigger asthma attacks, while vanadium irritates lungs.
 Nitrates cause inflammation that may lead to heart attacks or strokes.
 More research is needed to understand which components are the most harmful and why this is so.

 Reference: “Environmental Inequality in Exposures to Airborne Particulate Matter Components in the United States” by Michelle L. Bell and Keita Ebisu, 1 December 2012, Environmental Health Perspectives.

 Be the first to comment on "People in Less Affluent Neighborhoods Breathe More Hazardous Particles"